Richajaishwal0/meroNotes/C_MySql_connection/Connection_only_for_single_project.md

 ![image](https://github.com/user-attachments/assets/bcdc1761-eed3-40ad-80b8-05dc54f23d28)
 ### 5.Next, you need to move to the lib folder.
 ![image](https://github.com/user-attachments/assets/3fa89353-1e91-46ae-9e2c-3f6d885ea91d)
 ### 6. Now, next step is to find the "libmysql.dll" file ..
-It is inside "vs12" folder.Copy that file and paste it in your folder where you are working on.( I mean your project foler)
+It is inside "vs12" folder.
+The only thing you have to do is to copy that file and paste it in your folder where you are working on.( I mean your project foler)
 ### 7.Then, You have to be back again in DEV C++ where you left off.Click on project and then project options as shown below:
 ![image](https://github.com/user-attachments/assets/dfdcb47b-8f12-4f07-92ba-27325ae92d98)
 ### 8.Move to the  directories->Library Directories.
 Here, you have to add the location of some folders which is mentioned below.